 - Ensuring political anchoring of knowledge via a follow-up group for politicians from the participating municipalities

-- Creating and testing concrete circular solutions together with industry, business, research and civil society
+- Creating and testing specific circular solutions together with industry, business, research, and civil society

 Can’t get enough of design and innovation?
 We hear you.
 And we have you covered.